just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Impacts-of-CS-Privacy-Explore-Curricular-Activity.rst

     <p>First, we need to understand the various types of data and how it is collected from us.
 Some examples of data types are integers, numbers, booleans, text, image, video, audio, and signals.
 Data can also infer these types, such as fingerprints, temperature, music, length, pictures, etc. Data is gathered by data collection devices (e.g., keyboards, sensors, cameras, etc.).
 Complete this <a href="https://docs.google.com/document/d/1YPVGCNXv_eHcahlfEBDqnlczAPCLGZBkpdlEkSte544/copy" target="_blank" title="">Data Types and Data Collection Reference Sheet</a> with some examples of your own and/or with your class.
 When you’re done, this document can be used as a reference sheet for the remainder of this lesson. </p>
     <h3>Activity - Part 2: Classifying Data</h3>
     <p>Earlier in the course you learned about what a computing innovation is and discussed some examples.
 You also learned about input and output.
 Now that you know what a computing innovation is and the kinds of data that can be collected, you can determine what data is collected by specific computing innovations.
 Using this <a href="https://docs.google.com/document/d/1FqRKMRqCMU7OkIpZySR5ISYbNrzJNxRuF59Iu96sNSY/copy" target="_blank" title="">Classifying Data worksheet</a>, identify the data used by the listed computing innovations and then classify the data as input or output.
 When you are finished, compare your answers with a classmate.</p>
-    <p><b>How is your data being used and are you concerned?</b> Disparate personal data, such as geolocation, <span class="hover vocab yui-wk-div" data-id="Cookies">Cookies</span>, and browsing history, can be aggregated to create knowledge about an individual.
+    <p><b>How is your data being used and are you concerned?</b> Disparate personal data, such as geolocation, <span class="hover vocab yui-wk-div" data-id="<span class="hover vocab yui-wk-div" data-id='Cookies'>Cookies</span>"><span class="hover vocab yui-wk-div" data-id='Cookies'>Cookies</span></span>, and browsing history, can be aggregated to create knowledge about an individual.
 PII and other information stored online can be used to enhance a user’s online experiences and to simplify making online purchases.
 You may have seen targeted ads when browsing the web.
 Targeted ads are ads specific to you based on your browsing and purchase history.
 They are being used by stores (as shown in the NY times video below) and by websites for internet advertising.</p>
     <table>
     <tbody><tr>
     <td>